JuliaArrays/ArrayViews.jl/README.md

 ArrayViews.jl
 =============

-A Julia package to explore a new system of array views
+A Julia package to explore a new system of array views.